Q: Do I have to be an artist to write a picture book?

 Q: How do I find an illustrator?

 A: You don’t.
-You just write a story that is so lively, evocative, lyrical, and worthy of illustration that it provides openings for imagery.
-If it’s accepted for publication, you trust that the publisher will find a talented illustrator who will create fabulous art for it.
+You just write a story that is so lively, evocative, humorous, quirky, lyrical, and worthy of illustration that it provides natural openings for imagery.
+If it’s accepted for publication, you must trust that the publisher will find a talented illustrator who will create fabulous art for it.
+Trust is a big part of writing a picture book.

 Q: What if my book needs to be historically or culturally specific?
 Do I get any say in the imagery?